MCFpy/mcf/docs/core_6.md

 	* Specifies path to  where the output is written too.
 If this is None, an ``out`` directory will be created in the current working directory.

 - <a id="gen_panel_data"><strong>gen_panel_data</strong></a>
 	* If set to True, clustered standard errors are computed.
-Use **cluster_name** to pass over panel unit information.
 If None or False, data is assumed to have no panel structure.
 Default is False.

 - <a id="gen_panel_in_rf"><strong>gen_panel_in_rf</strong></a>
 	* If True, the panel structure is also used when drawing the random samples in the forest growing process.
 The default is True.

 - <a id="gen_weighted"><strong>gen_weighted</strong></a>
 	* If set to True, sampling weights are used.
-The sampling weights are specified via **w_name**.
+The sampling weights are specified via **var_w_name**.
 Sampling weights slow down the program.
 The default is False.

-**lc** or **local centering**

 - <a id="lc_cs_cv"><strong>lc_cs_cv</strong></a>
 	* Specifies which data to use for local centering and common support.
 If set to True, cross-validation is used.
 If False, a random sample is used, which is not used for the causal forest later.
 The default is True.